The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Normally the loan is repaid, however occasionally the company may decide to write off (release) the loan, meaning the individual does not have to pay back the balance.

-If the loan is made to an employee (including a director), the amount of the loan released will be treated as employment income.
-However if the loan is made to an employee who is also a shareholder and the company is a close company which has been taxed in respect of the loan, the release of the loan is treated as dividend income and taxed accordingly (see below).
+If the loan is made to an employee (including a director), the amount of the loan released is treated as employment income.
+However, if the loan is made to an employee who is also a shareholder and the company is a close company which has been taxed in respect of the loan, the release of the loan is treated as dividend income and taxed accordingly (see below).

 Remember that, as with any other kind of employment reward, if the loan is provided by a third party, rather than the employer, it is worth considering whether the disguised remuneration provisions in ITEPA 2003, ss 554A–554Z21 (Pt 7A) apply, as those rules have priority over most of the other rules for taxing employment income.
 If there is no third party, or one of the exemptions from ITEPA 2003, ss 554A–554Z21 (Pt 7A) applies, then the normal rules, as described below, apply.
 The rules are discussed in detail in the Disguised remuneration ― overview guidance note.